 Springbank Distillery Tours, Pricing & Bookings

-Springbank Tour: £10 per person, tours available Monday to Saturday at 10am, 11:30am, 1:30pm & 3pm.
+£12 per person, tours available Monday to Saturday.
 Duration approximately 60 min.
 Tour the distillery, including the malt floors, and enjoy a dram of one of the Springbank core whiskies afterwards, including a miniature bottle to take home.
 Online bookings available.
 Children of all ages are welcome and entry is free for persons under the age of 18 years if accompanied by an adult.

-£40 per person, available Monday to Saturday at 11:30am & 3pm.
+£40 per person, available Monday to Friday.
 Duration is approximately 60 min.
 Sample a selection of the finest Cadenhead whiskies hand drawn from the cask in one of Springbank’s traditional warehouses.
 You can also take home a complimentary Cadenhead glass.
 Does not include a distillery tour.
 Online bookings available.
 Adults only - persons must be aged 18 years or older for the Cadenhead's Warehouse Tasting.